-Your payment obligation for the purchase of a covered prescription drug at a participating pharmacy is the lesser of your copayment, the maximum allowable fee, or the amount charged for the drug.
+Your payment obligation for the purchase of a covered prescription drug or pharmacy durable medical equipment device at a participating pharmacy is the lesser of your copayment, the maximum allowable fee, or the amount charged for the drug.

 To determine if a pharmacy is participating, ask the pharmacist, consult the directory of participating pharmacies on our website at Wellmark.com, or call the Customer Service number on your ID card.
 Our directory also is available upon request by calling the Customer Service number on your ID card.